tonyleidong/OptimalFlow/docs/webapp.rst

 About OptimalFlow Web App:
 ---------------------------
 OptimalFlow was designed highly modularized from the beginning, which made it easy to continue developing and users could build applications based on it.
 The web app of OptimalFlow is a user-friendly GUI for people who don't have coding experience to build Omni-ensemble Automated Machine Learning workflow easily and quickly.

+**Notice:** The web app needs install *pywin32* pacakge in advance(*pip install pywin32*), and it currently only supports Windows OS.

 .. image:: webapp-pcte-initial.PNG
    :width: 500